 The following morning we left Gouldings on our way to the Monument Valley visitor’s centre, however, just outside the campground and down the small hill is an airstrip and beside that a dome shaped structure covered with earth or clay that had a pipe sticking out the centre of the roof.

-view from this photo taken from the NW
+The Hogan door faces east, hidden from view from this photo taken from the NW |

 As we learnt yesterday evening, this dome shaped structure is called a Hogan.
 The Hogan is a Navajo home that is made of logs and tree branches, sometimes covered with a layer of mud.
 Storytellers say that the Holy People taught the Navajo how to build these dwellings.
 Hogans are still an important part of Navajo life and even people who don’t live in them sometimes build them for use in ceremonies.